microsoft/vscode-docs/docs/editor/tasks.md

 ## Mapping Gulp, Grunt and Jake Output to Problem Matchers
 You need to configure the tasks in `tasks.json` if you want to do more than simply run the task.
-For example, you might want to match reported problems and highlight them within VS Code, or to trigger a build using `kb(workbench.action.tasks.build)`.
+For example, you might want to match reported problems and highlight them within VS Code, or to trigger a build using `kb(workbench.action.tasks.build)` (Run Build Task).

 To do this, we need to edit the `tasks.json` file to 'wrap' the build gulp task that was defined in the gulpfile.
 This is achieved with the following: